albertopasqualetto/amazon-deals-telegram-bot/README.md

 Create a telegram bot that scrapes deals from the Italian Amazon page and sends them to a channel.
 Ideal for automating an Amazon Deals Telegram channel with referral links.

+This software does not make use of the Amazon's Product Adverising APIs so you can use this before having a qualified Amazon Associates account and does not use Keepa's APIs.

 ## Table of Contents

 * [General Info](#general-information)